 - Continue spreading 3 to 4 tablespoons of the batter over the previous layer and so on... until no batter is left.
 Let cool.

-- Melt the chocolate in a double boiler or in your microwave, stir in the Nutella and cover the Baumkuchen.
+- For the chocolate cover melt the chocolate in a double boiler or in your microwave, stir in the Nutella and spread evenly over the Baumkuchen.